Friday, February 1, 2013

 Assuming the person has no idea how to cook like myself, the key point is not make too many assumptions but also not to make it too long.
 The interviewer may interject so be ready.
 Some may do this to test your ability to multitask.
 Others to see how well you handle interruption.
 Also be ready to clarify on certain steps that you may have overlooked and why you thought certain steps were important to state.
 Don't make it overly fancy if you happen to be an omelette bistro.
 It is still an interview question so make sure you can finish within 2-3 minutes.

 I recommend you to think through the main steps with some mental notes where you should clarify.
 This way you can get your preparations in correctly.
-Try to minimum how many times you need to backtrack when you realize you missed a step.
+Try to minimize how many times you need to backtrack when you realize you missed a step.
 If you realize you missed an important step, then do backtrack.
 If a minor detail, leave it to the end.

 Some additional thoughts on other blog ideas... write a different set for different role types as mentioned above.